 \section{Conclusion}

-We introduce \name, an efficient compression method for large Mixture-of-Experts models.
-Our approach utilizes a sparse expert merging strategy guided by dual masks, which enables model compression within minutes while effectively preserving downstream task performance.
-Furthermore, by incorporating bit-packed encoding, \name facilitates efficient decoding on GPUs, offering a practical solution for deploying large MoE models in real-world applications.
-The future work could be focusing on further pushing the boundaries of reasoning ability of compressed MoE LLMs.
-As indicated by our results, even though \name can effectively reserve MoE LLMs' reasoning ability after compression compared to the existing works, it is still struggling on more challenging tasks like AIME25 with about 10 points drop compared to the uncompressed one.
-Moreover, the native sparse expert MoE LLMs is also an interesting direction to explore to see if we can incorporate this sparsity of experts into the training process.
+We introduce \name, the first MoE merging method to enable element-wise merging while achieving both high accuracy and inference speed for large MoE models.
+Our approach utilizes a fine-grained expert merging strategy guided by dual masks, which enables model compression within minutes while effectively preserving model's capacity.
+By using bit-packed encoding, \name facilitates efficient decoding on GPUs, offering a practical solution for deploying MoE models in real-world applications.